-We plan to evaluate and benchmark our unikernel and toolchain solutions in four highly relevant industrial use cases.
+We evaluate and benchmark our unikernel and toolchain solutions in four highly relevant industrial use cases.

 Serverless computing platforms such as Amazon EC2’s lambda services are taking the cloud world by storm, and more cloud providers are beginning to offer them.
 However, the current implementations either use containers (being thus insecure) or rely on full blown VMs which makes them highly inefficient.